Build your own UI

 Stop events

-You can stop Kustomer to block network events from listeners or to prevent any internet connection use.
+You can stop Kustomer to block network events from listeners or prevent internet connection use.

 Kustomer.stop()